ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 ### Rendering Improvements
 @Aaron1011 has fixed a bunch of bugs relating to Stage3D, and improved PixelBender support.

-@moulins has found and fixed lots of smaller issues with our Filter implementations, and provided better tests for them.
+@moulins has found and fixed lots of smaller issues with our implementation of filter effects, and provided better tests for them.

 @kjarosh, @Aaron1011 and @adrian17 have improved the ActionScript `Graphics` API, making content that used it look more correct.